Patricia Kihoro

-Patricia Wangechi Kihoro (born 4 January 1986) is a Kenyan singer, songwriter, actress, radio and reality television personality.
+Patricia Wangechi Kìhoro (born 4 January 1986) is a Kenyan singer, songwriter, actress, radio and reality television personality.
 She rose into prominence after she participated in the third season of Tusker Project Fame, where she became one of the finalists.
-In acting, she has appeared in a number of local productions like the 2011 film, Miss Nobody, which saw her being nominated in the 2012 Kalasha Awards for best lead actress in a film.
+In acting, she has appeared in a number of local productions like the 2011 film Miss Nobody, which saw her being nominated in the 2012 Kalasha Awards for best lead actress in a film.
 In television production, she has been cast as a lead in Groove Theory, a musical drama and as a regular in Demigods, Changes, Rush and Makutano Junction.
 As a radio presenter, she has worked with One FM and Homeboyz FM.
-Patricia is a content creator, influencer and youtuber.
+Patricia is a content creator, influencer and YouTuber.

 Early life

-Kihoro, born in January 1986 and raised in Kenya's capital Nairobi, attended Shepherd's Junior Primary School for her primary school and later moved on to Moi Girls' High School, Nairobi.
+Kìhoro, born in January 1986 and raised in Kenya's capital Nairobi, attended Shepherd's Junior Primary School for her primary school and later moved on to Moi Girls' High School, Nairobi.
 After her O levels, she enrolled in Moi University in the school of science and psychology.
 While at Moi University, she opted to audition for the third season of Tusker Project Fame.
-Patricia is a youtuber who shares her real life experiences of travel adventures and make-up routines.
+Patricia is a YouTuber who shares her real life experiences of travel adventures and make-up routines.